-BY LISA MASCAE Associated Press
+BY LISA MASCAR Associated Press

-WASHINGTON - Nancy Pelosi was nominated by fellow Democrats to be House speaker on Wednesday, but she still faces: a showdown rote when the full House convenes in January.
-Pelosi entered the closed-door caucus election in an unusual position - running unopposed for the nomination despite the clamor by some Demo-crasts for new leadership.
-The lopsided 203-28 tally showed both the weakness of her opposition but also the challenges alread.
-The California Democrat has been defetip picking off oppositions of the control of the smia Democrat told reporters as the allots were being counted.
-"But I expect have a powerful vote going forward."
-Pelosi was nominated by Rep, Joe ennedy of Massachusetts, with no fewer an eight colleagues seconding the hoice, including Rep, John Lewis of corgis, the civil rights leader, and three ewily elected lawnukers.
-As House Democrats met in private in the Capitol, they faced a simple "yes" or no" choice.
+WASHINGTON - Nancy Pelosi was nominated by fellow Democrats to be House speaker on Wednesday, but she still faces a showdown vote when the full House convenes in January.
+Pelosi entered the closed-door caucus election in an unusual position - running morphosed for fine ministion despite the amor by some Demonsts for new leader-in The logistical 202-teaching.
+The logistical 202-teaching logistical 202-t fornia Democrat told reporters as the bulles were being counted.
+"But I expect to have a powerful vote going forward."
+Pelosi was nominated by Rep. Joe Kennedy of Massachusetts, with no fewer than eight colleagues seconding the choice, including Rep. John Lewis of Goorgia, the civil rights leader, and three newly elected lawnakers.

-Democrat has been deftly picking off opponents - including nine who announce their support as voting was underway-trend she'll need to accelerate to reach the 218-vote threshold for election whe Democrats take control of the chamber i the new year.

 As House Democrats met in private in the Capitol, they faced a simple "yes" or "no" choice.

+Democrat has been defty picking off opponents - including nine who announce their support as voting was underway - it trend she'll need to accelerate to reach the 218-vote threshold for election when Democrats take control of the chamber is the new year.

-A sign of the party's mood emerged early as the House Democrats elected Rep. Hakeem Jeffries of New York as caucus
+the Capitol, they faced a simple "yes" or "no" choice.
+A sign of the party's mood emerged early as the House Democrats elected Rep. Haloem Jeffries of New York as caucus